sweagleExpert/integrations/docker/cli/README.md

 Purpose of this container is to be used in GitLabCI, CircleCI, ... or any pipeline tool based on containers, without having to download CLI in each step of your pipeline.

+This container is based on NodeJS:slim official image that is available here https://hub.docker.com/_/node/

 ## BUILD IT, TAG IT, PUSH IT